 Award winning director Ben Stevenson studied filmmaking and design at Central Saint Martins and the Royal College of Art.
-His films have been screened at Cannes, the British Museum and BFI; his latest short documentary “The Third Column” is now screening at festivals internationally has been selected as a finalist in the Arte Laguna Prize in Venice.
+His films have been screened at Cannes, the British Museum and BFI; his short documentary “The Third Column” screened at festivals internationally throughout 2017.

-Ben has directed commercials for clients including Tesco, Mulberry, and Naim Audio; his film for Parker Dairies “Deliveries Before Dawn” won a Kinsale Shark and Silver British Arrow in 2016.
+Ben has directed commercials for clients including Tesco, Mulberry, and Diageo; his film for Parker Dairies “Deliveries Before Dawn” won a Kinsale Shark and Silver British Arrow in 2016.
 His recent work for BBH and Tesco includes “The Bread Perfectionists” and “The Cheese Fortune Tellers” with more in the pipeline to come.
+His work mixes a very natural style with classic British humour and wit that he combines with beautiful images and enduing soundtracks.

 Filming has taken Ben around the world from West Africa where he shot a documentary as he drove a vintage car from Dakar to Lagos through to Lebanon filming for a charity as they relocated 150 Syrian refugees to Poland and numerous other international locations.